SEB-9-BH/u4-building-a-fastapi-application-project/README.md

 ## Project Instructions

-For your project, you will be building and testing an API using **Python**, **FastAPI**, and **React**, with optional testing using **Pytest**, and **HTTPX**.
+For your project, you will be building and testing a fullstack application using **Python**, **FastAPI**, and **React**, with optional testing using **Pytest**, and **HTTPX**.
 This project will give you the opportunity to build a complete API with full CRUD functionality with a React frontend, as well as write automated tests to ensure its reliability.

 ### **Choose Your Theme**

 Start by choosing a theme or service that interests you.
-Consider building an API that aligns with sustainability, community impact, or any area you’re passionate about.
+Consider building a project that aligns with sustainability, community impact, or any area you’re passionate about.

 ### **What You'll Learn:**